WassimZm/STT-Breton-language/OtherNotes.md

-* How to get access to or download the data provided by http://banque.sonore.breton.free.fr/ for system devellopment
+* How to get access to or download the data provided by http://banque.sonore.breton.free.fr/ for model devellopment.